beemee-p/starbucks-vue/README.md

 # starbucks
-This is starbucks replica website using Vue.js & Styled component
+This is Starbucks replica website using Vue.js with vuex, styled component.

 ## Project setup
 ```